-The Rumpus Room studio in Govanhill was started by artists Nadia Rossi & Rachel Walker in 2019 and is led by a core group of artists, organisers and young people.
+The Rumpus Room studio in Govanhill was started by artists Nadia Rossi & Angel Walker in 2019 and is led by a core group of artists, organisers and young people.

-The studio has a Young Artists Committee and currently around 50 young studio members aged 8-25 yrs.
+The studio has a Young Artists Committee and currently around 50 young people who are a part of the wider studio community aged 8-25 yrs.

 Rumpus Room works in collaboration with local artists, activists, grassroots projects and organisations and is supported by an advisory board of arts & cultural workers.

 Rumpus Room core team work 2 days a week at the studio.